Emerald Isle

 Some say they wear green coats with red buckles, and others that they wear red coats with green buckles, but everyone agrees that their shoes are always of the finest leather and polished to a nicety, so much that you can see your reflection in them even on a moonless night.
 For the leprechaun is the the fairy cobbler, and they have great need of his services for they dance every day and all day.

 The leprechaun is paid in fairy gold, although stories tell that they chased around after the Vikings when they were up to mischief as well, collecting dropped gold and hiding it in their treasure troves.
-They watch over any gold left laying about and are mighty slow to spend any of it!
+And well they might chase the Dane, for the whole idea of the little man in the red is rooted in Scandinavian folklore rather than Irish.

 And even when they do, beware, for a leprechaun's pockets hold two coins, one of silver and the other of gold.
 The silver one always returns to his pocket and the gold, well it turns to damp leaves and dust when the moon rises, even after they get their change.